yudhanjaya/yudhanjaya.github.io/_pages/about.md

 ## Novels and other major work

 [The Salvage Crew (2020)](https://www.notion.so/The-Salvage-Crew-3577b41481b2405d94ca21f1d8ede1f7?pvs=21).
 A C-tier salvage crew sent out to scrap a downed colony ship.
 An AI poet overseer fueled by an actual AI poet ([OSUN / The Poetry Machine](https://www.notion.so/OSUN-The-Poetry-Machine-d90a584526d04438a04b83f6c010456b?pvs=21)).
 A strange intelligence that plays the language game.
-This book was [**listed by Polygon as one of 2020](https://www.polygon.com/22220762/best-books-2020-sci-fi-fantasy)’**s best SFF books, became an Amazon and Washington Post bestseller, and was narrated by Nathan Fillion.
+This book was [listed by Polygon as one of 2020](https://www.polygon.com/22220762/best-books-2020-sci-fi-fantasy) ’s best SFF books, became an Amazon and Washington Post bestseller, and was narrated by Nathan Fillion.

 [Sonnet for the Subconcious War, and other poems from the Automaton (2019)](https://www.notion.so/OSUN-The-Poetry-Machine-d90a584526d04438a04b83f6c010456b?pvs=21).
-A poetry collaboration between my retrained GPT-instances and Dr. Samuel Peralta, bound for the Moon via the [**Lunar Codex project](https://www.lunarcodex.com/).**
+A poetry collaboration between my retrained GPT-instances and Dr. Samuel Peralta, bound for the Moon via the [Lunar Codex project](https://www.lunarcodex.com/).

 [The Commonwealth Empire trilogy (2018-present)](https://www.notion.so/The-Commonwealth-Empire-Trilogy-0db40ccfe8c14c30be0acbdbc99a33bc?pvs=21).
 Beginning with the *Inhuman Race,* this trilogy explores a machine uprising in a biopunk British Raj where Ceylon still remains under colonial rule.